 RESPONSE: There are three main options for the timing of this event:

-VIEW #1: The original fall of Satan in the Garden of Eden (or before).
+VIEW #1: The original fall of Satan in the Garden of Eden (or before Eden?).

 Genesis 3 places Satan in the Garden of Eden before humanity fell.
 Moreover, Ezekiel 28 places Satan’s fall in the Garden.
 Both of these passages point toward a pre-human fall for Satan.
+This would explain when angels fell as well.
 There are several reasons for adopting this view:

 First, John uses the imagery of Genesis 3 to identify Satan (“the serpent of old” verse 9).
 By doing this, John could be identifying this event with the fall of Satan in the Garden of Eden (“You were in Eden, the garden of God” Ezek.
 28:13-16; Gen. 3).

-Second, the events in this vision are not necessarily chronological history.
-These could be arranged topically—not chronologically—in a montage of events.
-No matter how we interpret this passage, there are prophetic gaps (e.g. between verses 5 and 6).
+Second, the events in this vision are not necessarily chronological.
+These could be arranged topically, not chronologically.
+In other words, this could be a montage of events.
+Surely, no matter how we interpret this passage, there are prophetic gaps between these events—especially between verses 5 and 6.

 Third, this interpretation makes sense of the fact that there are countless demons on Earth at present.
 Throughout the OT and NT, there is undoubtedly a demonic presence on Earth.
 The fall of Satan (and a fall of a third of the angels) would fit with what we observe throughout the rest of the Bible.
-We believe that the most natural timeframe for a corporate angelic fall would be simultaneously with Satan’s fall.
-When else would this have occurred?
+We believe that the most natural time frame for a corporate angelic fall would be shortly after Satan’s fall.

 Fourth, Jesus places the fall of Satan (and other demons) before his death and resurrection.
-After a long ministry of exorcisms (“even the demons are subject to us in Your name”), Jesus told his disciples, “I was watching Satan fall from heaven like lightning” (Lk.
+After a long ministry of exorcisms, Jesus told his disciples, “I was watching Satan fall from heaven like lightning” (Lk.
 10:18).
 This seems to place the angelic fall long before his death.
+We realize that this doesn’t get us as far back as the Garden, but certainly very ancient.

 VIEW #2: The defeat of Satan at the Cross and Resurrection of Christ.

 Advocates of this view note that in preparing for the Cross, Jesus said, “Now judgment is upon this world; now the ruler of this world will be cast out” (Jn.
 12:31).
-Here he uses the Greek word ekballo (“cast out”), which is the same term used to describe Satan’s expulsion (“the great dragon was thrown down” Rev. 12:9).
+Jesus uses the word “cast out” (ekballō), which is the same term used to describe Satan’s expulsion in this passage (“the great dragon was thrown down” Rev. 12:9).
 Moreover, Paul writes, “When He had disarmed the rulers and authorities, He made a public display of them, having triumphed over them through Him” (Col. 2:15).
 This seems to associate the defeat of Satan with the Cross of Christ.

-VIEW #3: The casting out of Satan in the future tribulation.
+VIEW #3: The casting out of Satan during the future Tribulation.

 In favor of this view, a number of arguments can be made: